Philo Ikonya: Activism

-While in Kenya, Ikonya was active in the work of human rights and nonviolent activism and was arrested two separate times in 2007.
+While in Kenya, Ikonya was active in the work of human rights and non-violent activism and was arrested two separate times in 2007.
 At a 2008 protest against Kenya's then-president Mwai Kibaki, she said, "Every day something is happening that is just showing insensitivity on the part of the leaders so there is general discontent."
 In 2009, she learned of British journalist Michela Wrong's book It's Our Turn to Eat: The Story of a Kenyan Whistle-Blower, which was available internationally but censored in Kenya.
 Ikonya and other members of Kenyan PEN acquired copies and brought them back to Kenya for more widespread distribution.

 On 18 February 2009, Ikonya and two others were arrested outside the Parliament of Kenya at a protest against hyperinflation.
 While in police custody, she was severely beaten by a male police officer.
 Later that year, she left Kenya and went to an International City of Refuge in Oslo, Norway.
 She continued to be involved with PEN, including with their Writers in Prison Committee.